Jack Oakie: Legacy

 In 1981, the "Jack Oakie Lecture on Comedy in Film" was established as an annual event of the Academy of Motion Picture Arts and Sciences.
 At the inaugural presentation, Oakie was described as "a master of comic timing and a beloved figure in the industry."

 The Jack Oakie Endowed Chair in Comedy at the School of Cinematic Arts at the University of Southern California was established in 2003.

 Jack Oakie's star on the Hollywood Walk of Fame is at 6752 Hollywood Boulevard, and his hand and footprints can be found at Grauman's Chinese Theater in Hollywood.

 A small display celebrating the comedy and fame of Jack Oakie is at Motion Picture & Television Country House and Hospital in Woodland Hills, California.
 There is also a display case of his personal effects, jewelry, etc. at the Valley Relics Museum in Van Nuys, California.
 There is a plaque in the ground in front of the home where he was born in Sedalia, Missouri.

 Jack Oakie is mentioned in the Coen brothers film Barton Fink as the favorite actor of Charlie, a character played by John Goodman.

+During an October 18, 1985 interview with Johnny Carson, Jackie Gleason said that Oakie was one of the best comedians and dramatic actors he had ever seen.